MarkusEggerInc/CODEFrameworkDocs/Creating REST Services.md

 GetCustomerResponse GetCustomer(GetCustomerRequest request);
 ```

-The GetCustomer() operation is designed to return a customer by some kind of identifier (such as the name or the customer ID).
-By default, it would be exposed on a URL like this:
+The GetCustomer() operation is designed to return a customer by some kind of identifier (such as the name or the customer ID which is part of the request parameter/object/message).
+By default, it would be exposed on a URL like this (which you could post the input message/parameter/object to):

 ```c#
 http://mydomain.com/Customer/GetCustomer